-The investment managers receive fees calculated by reference to the market value of assets under management.
+The investment managers receive fees calculated by reference to the market value of assets under management and also in some cases a performance related fee.
 The fee rates are believed to be consistent with the managers' general terms for institutional clients and are considered by the Trustee to be reasonable when compared with those of other similar providers.
-See also Section 5 of the SIP.